seedsofalternative/seedsofalternative.github.io/_posts/2024-10-15-delusions.md

 ### Definition

-Anger—the last of the three poisons—is a mental factor that perceives an object as inherently unattractive, exaggerates its negative qualities, and wishes to eliminate or harm it.
+Anger—the last of the three poisons—is a mental factor that **perceives an object as inherently unattractive, exaggerates its negative qualities, and wishes to eliminate or harm it**.
 This emotion isn't limited to explosive rage; it can appear subtly as irritation, annoyance, moodiness, or judgmental thoughts.
 Even passive behaviors like giving someone the silent treatment can be expressions of underlying anger.

 ## How is Anger Created